 This gene encodes a membrane-bound adenylate cyclase that catalyses the formation of cyclic AMP from ATP and is inhibitable by calcium.
 The product of this gene is a member of the adenylyl cyclase class-4/guanylyl cyclase enzyme family that is characterized by the presence of twelve membrane-spanning domains in its sequences.
 Several transcript variants have been observed for this gene, but the full-length natures of only two have been determined so far. [provided by RefSeq, Oct 2013]

 GeneCards Summary for ADCY7 Gene

 ADCY7 (Adenylate Cyclase 7) is a Protein Coding gene.
-Among its related pathways are Immune System and DAG and IP3 signaling.
+Among its related pathways are Platelet activation and HTLV-I infection.
 GO annotations related to this gene include phosphorus-oxygen lyase activity and adenylate cyclase activity.
-An important paralog of this gene is ADCY5.
+An important paralog of this gene is ADCY3.

 UniProtKB/Swiss-Prot for ADCY7 Gene

 This is a membrane-bound, calcium-inhibitable adenylyl cyclase.

 Adenylyl Cyclases (AC) are a group of enzymes that convert adenosine-5'-triphosphate (ATP) into 3',5'-adenosine monophosphate (cyclic AMP/cAMP) and pyrophosphate.
 There are ten different mammalian isoforms of adenylyl cylase; nine of which are membrane-bound.